canonical/starflow/docs/how-to/add-a-page-meta-description.rst

 ------------------------

 **Do** write the meta description *after* the page is written.
-The meta description is a reflection of what's actually in the page.
+The meta description is a reflection of what's actually on the page.

 **Do** reuse text from the page itself.
 The meta description doesn't have to be clever or original.